 How can the problem be solved?

-The idea underlying this program is to improve the quality of education in selected elementary schools in the CAR because primary school is often the only school level attended by a large number of Central African pupils.
 This program was initiated by the Czech organization SIRIRI, which has been working for nearly 10 years in the CAR, working closely with Carmelite missionaries.
 SIRIRI, in consultation with Czech experts in pedagogy, sought the most appropriate solution to support teachers in the CAR.

 We worked on the concept of our books with Central African teachers, who thus had the opportunity for the first time ever to teach in their mother tongue.